cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 Every node in the standby cluster must be able to make a network connection to every node in the primary cluster to start a replication stream successfully.
 Refer to [Copy certificates]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}#step-3-copy-certificates) for detail.
 {{site.data.alerts.end}}

-### Connecting to the system interface and virtual cluster
+### Connect to the system interface and virtual cluster

 A cluster with physical cluster replication enabled is a _virtualized cluster_; the primary and standby clusters each contain: